MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-VI-Federal-Retirement-Thrift-Investment-Board/part-1653-Court-Orders-Legal-Processes-Affecting-Thrift-Savings-Plan-Accounts/subpart-D-Process-Enforcement-Participants-Legal-Obligation-To-Pay-Federal-Tax-Levy-Criminal-Restitution-Order/section-1653.33.md

 (5) A criminal restitution order accompanied by an enforcement letter that requires TSP to make a series of payments;

-(6) A criminal restitution order accompanied by an enforcement letter that designates the specific TSP Fund, source of contributions, or balance from which the payment or portions of the payment shall be made.
+(6) A criminal restitution order accompanied by an enforcement letter that designates the specific TSP core fund, source of contributions, or balance from which the payment or portions of the payment shall be made.

 [79 FR 53604, Sept.
 10, 2014, as amended at 80 FR 52605, Sept.
-1, 2015]
+1, 2015; 87 FR 31691, May 24, 2022]